gavinhoward/bc/manuals/development.md

 This header is meant for distribution to end users and contains the API that end users of `bcl` can use in their own software.

+This header, because it's the public header, is also the root header.
+That means that it has platform-specific fixes for Windows.
+(If the fixes were not in this header, the build would fail on Windows.)

 The code associated with this header is in [`src/library.c`][43].

 #### `dc.h`